 4 credits | Prerequisites: NURS 1101, NURS 1115, ALTH 1105, BIOL 2205 and MATH 1135 | Corequisites: NURS 1120, BIOL 2206 and PSYC 1111

 This course addresses the use of the nursing process and using clinical judgment to promote health in the childbearing family during the process of reproduction, pregnancy, labor, delivery and the postpartum periods.
-Attention is also directed toward the normal newborn, the newborn at risk and the principles of childhood growth and development.
-Emphasis shall be placed on nurse awareness of physical, nutritional, mental, emotional and social needs of the mother, the family and the child.
-Throughout the course, the dignity of the individual, appropriate communication skills and pharmacological aspects of reproductive family-centered care are discussed.
+Attention is also directed toward the normal newborn and the newborn at risk.
+Emphasis shall be placed on nurse awareness of physical, nutritional, mental, emotional and social needs of the mother, the family and the newborn.
+Throughout the course, the dignity of the individual, appropriate communication skills and pharmacological aspects of reproductive and maternal child care are discussed.
 Professional responsibilities of the nurse, patient quality improvement and patient safety issues are integrated throughout the course along with significant ethical and legal responsibilities.
 Clinical practice experiences along with human patient simulation complement the theory portion of the course.

 NURS 1107 – Ethics in Nursing Practice